Code Optimization for Framer Website Performance

 • Use event-based triggers (e.g., clicking on a chat icon) to delay script execution.

 • Reduce the number of simultaneously loaded external requests by bundling scripts where possible.
+For visuals, consider lazy loading techniques in Framer to speed up above-the-fold rendering.

 If you want to know more about adding third-party applications, check out our guide on How to Add Unique Features to Your Framer Template Without Coding.